shameerwahab786/M1_Application_Banking-Management-System/1_Requirements/README.md

 ## 4W's and 1 H

 ### WHO
+    Any person from a student to a professional can take up this project as there is a huge scope to implementing more and more functions and features within a function and make the code more effecient and robust.

 ### WHAT
+    During the process of analysis of the code, enthusiasts can figure out how to work on a real-life problem, find solutions to any problems and have workarounds for it.
+Analysis of how to implement a problem and apply the theoritical knowledge.

 ### WHEN
+    There is no particular moment to learn.
+This can be implemented anytime and is easy to implement on any IDE or Compiler.

 ### WHERE
+    As metioned earlier, this can be used for analysis and for better understanding of the c-language.

 ### HOW
+    The objective is to implement theory to practise.

 ## High Level Requirements
        1. ID          : HLR_01